 The rest of this paper is organized as follows.
-Section~\ref{ssec:settings} introduces the notations in the paper and presents our two-stage DRO model with marginal constraints.
-Three prominent examples of decision problems where our model applies are discussed in Section~\ref{ssec:examples}.
-Section~\ref{sec:approximation} contains the theoretical results for approximating the two-stage DRO problem with marginal constraints.
-Specifically, in Section~\ref{ssec:approximation-scheme}, we introduce the notions of \textit{partial reassembly} and \textit{moment sets}, and subsequently derive a relaxation of the inner maximization problem.
-In Section~\ref{ssec:reassembly}, we develop results for characterizing and explicitly constructing \textit{partial reassemblies}.
-In Section~\ref{ssec:momentsets}, we provide an explicit construction of \textit{moment sets} such that the error of the relaxation scheme in Section~\ref{ssec:approximation-scheme} can be controlled to be arbitrarily small.
-Section~\ref{ssec:duality} presents the linear semi-infinite programming formulation of the relaxed DRO problem as well as a lower bound for the original unrelaxed problem.
-The numerical algorithms used for approximately solving the two-stage DRO problem as well as their theoretical properties are presented in Section~\ref{sec:algo}.
-Finally, in Section~\ref{sec:numerical-exp}, we showcase the performance of the proposed numerical method in the three decision problems discussed in Section~\ref{ssec:examples}.
-The appendices contain the proofs of the theoretical results in this paper.
+Section~\ref{sec:dro} presents our two-stage DRO model with marginal constraints.
+Three prominent instances of two-stage DRO problems subsumed by our model are discussed in Section~\ref{ssec:examples}.
+In Section~\ref{sec:primaldual}, we develop the primal and dual formulations and analyze their theoretical properties.
+The numerical algorithm used for approximately solving the two-stage DRO problem as well as its theoretical properties are presented in Section~\ref{sec:algorithm}.
+Finally, in Section~\ref{sec:experiments}, we showcase the performance of the proposed numerical algorithm in the three two-stage DRO problems discussed in Section~\ref{ssec:examples}.
+The appendix contains the proofs of the theoretical results in this paper.